Wingysam/discordjs-bot-guide/examples/miscellaneous-examples.md

 ### Multiple Prefixes

 Let's make it 3 prefixes, this is fairly universal.
 This could also be in the config.json once you get there.
 So we'll start by setting it to false, we'll overwrite this in the loop.
-We should loop through the array using _for...of_ which is cleaner than that damn _i_ counter loop.
+We should loop through the array using _for...of_ which is cleaner than that _i_ counter loop.
 This makes the prefix variable something else than false \('truthy'\) if the message starts with the prefix.
 If the message doesn't start with any of the 3 prefixes, then we can simply exit as usual.

 ```javascript
 client.on("message", message => {